Gito0303/Student-Academic-Success-Classification/installation.rst

 Installation Instructions
 =========================

-1. Clone repositori.
+1. Clone the repository.
-2. Install dependensi.
+2. Install dependencies.
-3. Jalankan aplikasi.
+3. Run the application.

+Documentation generated with Sphinx.